Ar-Rihiya

 Ar-Rihiya (ريحيا) is a Palestinian town located six kilometers southwest of Hebron.
 The town is in the Hebron Governorate southern West Bank.
-According to the Palestinian Central Bureau of Statistics, the town had a population of over 3,949 in 2007.
+According to the Palestinian Central Bureau of Statistics, the town had a population of over 5,754 in 2017.

 History

 Ceramics from the Byzantine era have been found here.

-Ottoman era
+Ottoman period

+Oral tradition suggests that Ar-Rihiya was founded after the 16th century.
+The village likely originated in the 19th century, founded by Kurds from Tubas who grazed their herds in the vicinity.
+Before the establishment of the village, they dwelled in nearby caves.

 French explorer Victor Guérin visited the place in 1863, which he called Khirbet el-Harayeh.
 Local fellahins inhabited ancient underground storage areas.

 In 1883, the PEF's Survey of Western Palestine described the place as being a "large ruin with caves and cisterns, appears to be an ancient site".

-British Mandate era
+British Mandate

 In the 1922 census of Palestine conducted by the British Mandate authorities, 'Al Rihiyeh had a population 231 inhabitants, all Muslims.
 This had increased slightly at the time of the 1931 census to 243 Muslims, in 38 inhabited houses.